RIR360/development/journal/2025/april.md

 - You have to keep saving time minute by minute, even learning a shortcut helps.
 - Learn to use higher DPI movement with mouse it'll require you less physical movement.
 - Be so greedy about time saving, not a single moment should waste.
+- Make your work environment easy by remembering frequent stuff.